Below are some of the questions we're asked most often. If you don't find the information you're looking for, drop us a note.

 Participants must be at least 12 years of age on race day to register for the Half Marathon and 16 years of age to register for the Marathon.
 There are no age minimums for the 10K or 5K but all youth under the age of 12 must be accompanied by an adult, and all those under the age of 16 must have a parental waiver signed.

-Strollers, baby joggers, and dogs are allowed in the 5K only.
+Baby joggers are allowed in the 5K only.
 There are no exceptions for the Marathon, Half Marathon, or Indiana Spine Group 10K.

 Wheelchairs are allowed on the course; there are no racing wheelchairs or handcycle divisions.